PoCInnovation/Workshops/software/6.Nest/README.md

 The new service exposes 4 functions: createArticle, updateArticle, findArticle, deleteArticle

 As these functions are [asynchronous](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), you will have to use `Promise`s (i.e. `await` or `.then()`). <br>
-Feel free to ask questions or read about Promises before continuing if you don't feel at ease with it.
+Feel free to ask questions or read about Promises if you don't feel at ease with them.

-Now, update add functions in AppService that uses the database and call them in the controller.
+Now, update the functions in AppService to use the database and call them in the controller.

 If everything went well, you should be able to create, update and get articles !